 During the upcoming decades, Finland’s population will age dramatically.
 Meanwhile, even fewer children will be born.
 This will lead to a weakening demographic dependency ratio in Finland.
-Demographic dependency ratio refers to the ratio between children and pensioners, and people of working age.
-All this has a dramatic impact on the labour market, economy, and public services.
+Even fewer people in Finland have jobs, and an increasingly large part of the population consists of children, young people and seniors.
+This change has a dramatic impact on the labour market, economy and public services.
 The shortage of employees and taxpayers will get even worse.

 Need for service will increase, difficult to find employees